dbinthesky/CS-Note/README.md

-# A Note Book on CS, AI and NLP
+# A Note Book about CS, AI and NLP